pollenmh/ContactApp/README.md

 # ContactApp
-Basic app using NodeJs , MongoDB and HBS
+Basic contact app using NodeJs , MongoDB and HBS

+Solution Structure -
+Models
+Views
+Controllers
+Node modules

+Application is designed & developed using NodeJs,handlebar & mongodb.
+Hosted on cloud & is accessible via the url.